 COVID-19 Virus and Fredericksburg, Texas

-Due to the ever changing concerns and restrictions on our world regarding the Covid-19 Virus the AYA Board of Directors have moved the 2020 Fredericksburg Convention to 2021 (no set date at this time).
+Due to the ever changing concerns and restrictions on our world regarding the Covid-19 Virus the AYA Board of Directors have moved the 2020 Fredericksburg Convention to May 10-13, 2021.

 NO AYA CONVENTION IN 2020.

 Many, many thanks to Scott Sanders, Susan Dollar, Cindy and Bill Daley for agreeing to host the 2021 Convention in Fredericksburg, Texas.
 There are still many hours that are needed to cancel and re-book the venues, etc and that TAKES A LOT TIME AND COMMITMENT!!
 Thanks again to you all.

 The 2021 Pacific Region convention will now be held in 2022 (no date set yet).
 I also want to thank Kim Muinch for his understanding and willingness to move the Pacific Region Convention to 2022.
 Kim has been putting in a lot of time researching sites and hotels for 2021 and now must reschedule as well.

 Full refunds have already been issued to all who had registered and paid their registration fees for the 2020 Convention.